 Wake up earlier.
 It’s no coincidence that productive, successful people wake up earlier than the average American.
 People who rise before the sun are able to accomplish important tasks—whether that’s exercising or responding to business emails—before they head into the office.
 Starbucks CEO Howard Shultz wakes up at 4:30 am every morning to walk his dogs and workout, according to Bloomberg Business.

-Take one day off each week.
 Entrepreneurs typically work more than the standard 40-hour work week.
 If you’re growing a business plus working 40 hours at your day job, it’s easy to see how you could escalate to working 70-hours per week.

 While that might be necessary at times, always try to give yourself at least one day a week completely off from work.
 This allows you to spend time with your family, recharge your batteries and, most importantly, avoid burnout.

-Know your limits.
 At times, your full time job will be busy and that might just coincide with when your business starts picking up.
 We all have limits, and it’s important to know when to say “no” and take a break.
 Rome wasn’t built in a day, and your startup won’t be either.

-Have a timeline in place, but be flexible.
 Some people grow a business while working full time with the hopes of eventually quitting their day job.
 Others never plan on leaving their day jobs and plan on doing both for as long as possible.
 Assess your own goals and make a plan to achieve them.
 If you do wish to eventually quit your job, create a realistic timeline on how and when this will happen.

 Write down your estimated profit projections, set savings goals to prepare you for when you quit your job, get health insurance lined up and determine how much money your business needs to be bringing in before you are able to quit your full time job.